Dirtbox (cell phone)

 A dirtbox (or DRT box) is a cell site simulator, a phone device mimicking a cell phone tower, that creates a signal strong enough to cause nearby dormant mobile phones to switch to it.
-Mounted on aircraft, it is used by the United States Marshals Service to locate and collect information from cell phones believed to be connected with criminal activity.
+Mounted on aircraft, it has been used by the United States Marshals Service since at least 2007 to locate and collect information from cell phones believed to be connected with criminal activity.
 It can also be used to jam phones.
-The device's name comes from the company that developed it, Digital Receiver Technology, Inc. (DRT), owned by the Boeing company.
+The device's name comes from the company that developed it, Digital Receiver Technology, Inc. (DRT), owned by the Boeing Company.
 Boeing describes the device as a hybrid of "jamming, managed access and detection".
 A similar device with a smaller range, the controversial StingRay phone tracker, has been widely used by U.S. federal entities, including the Federal Bureau of Investigation (FBI).

 History

-It is not known when DRT first manufactured the dirtbox.
-The company does not publicly advertise it, stating on its web site: "Due to the sensitive nature of our work, we are unable to publicly advertise many of our products."
+It is not known when Digital Receiver Technology, Inc. (DRT) first manufactured the dirtbox.
+As of 2014, the company did not publicly advertise it, stating on its web site: "Due to the sensitive nature of our work, we are unable to publicly advertise many of our products."
 The Wall Street Journal wrote that the U.S. Marshals Service program utilizing the device had "fully matured by 2007".
 Boeing bought DRT in 2008.

 Similar devices from the Harris Corporation, like the Stingray phone tracker, have been sold around the same time.
 Since 2008, their airborne mounting kit for cell phone surveillance has been said to cost $9,000.

 On June 11, 2010, the Boeing Company asked the National Telecommunications and Information Administration to advise the United States Congress that the "...
 Communications Act of 1934 be modified to allow prison officials and state and local law enforcement to use appropriate cell phone management", and suggested that special weapons and tactics (SWAT) teams and other paramilitary tactical units could use their devices to control wireless communications during raids.